dema-trading-ai/docs/docs/getting_started/installation/installing_docker.md

 # Run your first backtest
 docker-compose up
 ```
 By default, the backtest will run the sample strategy provided.
 This is just a reference to get you started.
+Don't expect
-Don't expect it to be profitable already, as it will require you to adjust it to your strategy!
+it to be profitable already, as you should adjust it to your own strategy!

 ### Updating the Engine with docker-compose